Exams -> Veterinary Technician Exams

 NCVMB Application FEE: $50

 1. To apply for the State Exam, one must first create an account via the Licensure Gateway.
-Once registered, you will log back in and select the Veterinary State Exam application to submit.
+Once registered, you will log back in and select the Veterinary Technician State Exam application to submit.
+Once application has been submitted, you have six (6) months to complete the exam or else you will be required to re-apply.

-2. When your exam file with the Board is complete and all required documents have been received and all obligations have been met, a Board team member will contact AAVSB to inform them of your eligibility.
+2. When your exam file with the Board is complete and all required documents have been received and all obligations have been met, a Board team member will contact AAVSB/TesTrac to inform them of your eligibility for the on-line exam.

 3. Study the PRACTICE ACT (General statutes & Administrative Rules) in addition to the information found on the Board's web site FAQ page under PROFESSIONALS.
 There is no need to commit to memory the Fees established by the Board (Administrative Code .0108).